CemilBildircin/CemilBildircin/README.md

 - 👋 Hi, I’m @CemilBildircin
 - 👀 I’m interested in SDET, SD and Coding
-- 🌱 I’m currently learning Java, Python, C++
+- 🌱 I’m currently learning Java, Selenium, and Python.
 - 💞️ I’m looking to collaborate on CDET and SD projects.
 - 📫 How to reach me ccbildircin@gmail.com